OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 2) Use an alias to load your conda environments. *Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path - this is useful later on in pipelines*

-Step 1 and 2 can be done in an individual step by adding an alias that sources and activates conda.  e.g.
+Step 1 and 2 can be done in an individual step by adding an alias that sources and activates conda e.g.

     alias obds_py3='source <conda path> && conda activate base && conda activate obds-py3'

 #### YAY!
 You now have a fully set up software environment that you can modify!!